 One of the most evocative sections is entitled “Fraserburgh at War” and highlights the prominent role which the north-east port played during the hostilities between 1939 and 1945.

 Mr Davidson said: “The young men of the town were fighting across Europe, RAF Fraserburgh was situated on the outskirts, and there was a branch of the home guard and the Air Training Corps.

-“Then you had the presence of a munitions factory and the fact that Fraserburgh was known as ‘Little London’ on the account of the town being heavily bombed in air raid attacks, so every resident was directly affected in some way by conflict.
+“Then you had the presence of a munitions factory and the fact that Fraserburgh was known as ‘Little London’ on the account of the town being heavily bombed in air raid attacks, so that every resident was directly affected in some way by conflict.

 New boats were launched and their naming ceremonies were caught on film, acting as lasting tributes to the importance of the service in a town.

-But the archive is an ongoing venture and Mr Davidson is keen for the public to get involved in adding to it.
+However, although it already contains an abundant amount of material, the archive is an ongoing venture and Mr Davidson is keen for the public to get involved in adding to it.

 He added: “We also accept donations of films featuring Fraserburgh and the surrounding areas to help build the archive, all formats are accepted.

 “Films will be digitised free of charge and then given back to the donor.”

 RGU professor Peter Reid added: “It has been a joy to be involved with Andrew on this project.
 He has done a phenomenal amount of work and has produced what is quite possibly the best film archive of any town in Scotland.

 “There are some amazing gems on the site including lovely colour footage such as a trip to Pennan by sea when, in 1947, the village was cut off by snow.”